►RS6 power wrapped in gorgeous coupe styling

 Fire up the V8 and – thank heavens – it rumbles into life with all the drama and theatre of a proper old-school performance engine.
 Audi’s decision to stick with its larger displacement engine and the correct number of cylinders for its performance flagship is the right one – at least from this perspective.
 This is especially so the first time you blip the throttle.

 Despite that, inside it’s never over-loud, although its volume level can be tailored by whatever Drive Mode is selected.
-In standard mode, it’s a gentle background rumble most of the time, but in Sport it’s agreeably louder, but never intrusive.
+In Comfort and Auto mode, it’s a gentle background rumble most of the time, but in Dynamic or any of the configurable RS modes, it’s agreeably louder, but never intrusive.
 Around town, it’s soothingly quiet, and the mild-hybrid system and cylinder deactivation tech smooths out gentle driving.
-Acceleration is a laugh - elastic, instant, ample and enough to see off just about anything else on the road.
+Acceleration is a laugh – elastic, instant, ample and enough to see off just about anything else on the road.
 For a car that’s so large and accommodating, we thoroughly approve.